What is ISO 45001:2018 Occupational Health & Safety Management System (OHSMS)?

 - PDCA, risk-based system Framework.

-- Bottom Line: Risk-based approach likely to bring issues to “head” for evaluating and applying best risk management and compliance practices.
+Bottom Line: Risk-based approach likely brings issues to the “head” for evaluating and applying the best risk management and compliance practices.

 Who Should Get ISO 45001 Standard?

 The ISO 45001:2018 specification applies to any organization that seeks to: